PaulTran47/latex-cv-with-biblatex/index.md

   \section{Research}
   \begin{compactitem}\parskip = 0cm
-    \item My current interests involve applications of text analysis in macroeconomics, machine learning, and expectations formation.
-My research interests primarily focus on investigating how text analysis through machine learning can be used in macroeconomics to provide cleaner causal inference.
+    \item My current interests involve applications of text analysis and natural language processing in macroeconomics, particularly in central bank communication and expectations formation.
+    \item I have submitted \numberstringnum{\getrefnumber{sumpapers}} manuscript on economic topics for publication.
+A list of these appear below.
+    %% Uncomment the following line when you actually get submissions accepted and published in journals
-    \item I have authored or co-authored \numberstringnum{\getrefnumber{sumpapers}} publications on economic topics.
+    % \item I have authored or co-authored \numberstringnum{\getrefnumber{sumpapers}} publications on economic topics.
 A list of these appear below.
   \end{compactitem}
   \vspace*{0.25em}